+Examples

-Examples 1) I selected and prepared resources for pupils who needed a 'catch up' programme to help them achieve level 3 in mathematics.
+resources for pupils who needed a 'catch up' programme to help them achieve level 3 in mathematics.
 I was familiar with the Springboard strategy used to boost pupils' progress and used a questionnaire with the pupils to determine their preferred learning styles so that I could choose resources that would best match those different styles.
 I concentrated on a visual approach initially, and prepared number lines for everyone to use individually.
 In addition, I used my ICT skills to make and laminate number squares for pupils to 'count on' using counters.
-I chose counters that would appeal broadly to the pupils' interests, including cars and animals.
-2) When pupils did some internet research on alternative energy resources, I noticed that the sites they found independently, using search engines, were often inappropriate and too technical for them to understand.
+I chose counters that would appeal broadly to the pupils' interests, including cars and animals. internet research on alternative energy resources, I noticed that the sites they found independently, using search engines, were often inappropriate and too technical for them to understand.
 When I was evaluating the lesson with the teacher, I suggested that I could select and bookmark suitable websites for pupils to use.
 Following this I spent some time identifying the suitable sites and bookmarking them on the server so that the pupils were able to access them.
-This proved most effective as in the next lesson the pupils were able to continue their research work, choosing from the identified sites without encountering inappropriate material.
-3) I work in a nursery class and am often responsible for choosing the books, jigsaw puzzles and posters that we use with pupils.
+This proved most effective as in the next lesson the pupils were able to continue their research work, choosing from the identified sites without encountering inappropriate material. and am often responsible for choosing the books, jigsaw puzzles and posters that we use with pupils.
 For our topic on toys and games, I chose resources that reflect the linguistic and cultural diversity of our community and that give positive images of disability.

+Notes